HidekiKawahara/FVN/README.md

 ## Release note

+### A snapshot directory (ieiceAndAsj2020March) for FVN applications is added (04/March/2020)

+Acoustic measurement tool (rtFVNRespToolPinkEx) and Auditory to voice production measurement tool (voiceModulationTestAppMCal) are added as supplement materials to IEICE technical meeting.
+A MATLAB live script for demonstrating orthogonalization of FVN-based sequences is added.
+Tools require Audio Toolbox.

 ### Audio Toolbox and AppDesigner are awsome (06/Jan./2020)

 I will migrate to this environment.
 Time saving.
 Please check the new directory "audioToolbox."
 A real-time and interactive acoustic impulse measurement tool is available (rtFVNRespToolPinkEx).
 It has the following GUI.
 Check reference documents.